TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 Paul C Cavallo

-James P. Cichciti Massachusetts State Income Tax by Governor Deval L.
+James P. Cichetri Massachusetts State Income Tax by Governor Deval L.

 ABSENT, the Agawam City Council voted to approve the Resolution